-This is a thorough analysis of what makes a dismissive avoidant ex miss you and come back – how often dismissive avoidants exes come back and why they don’t come back.
+This is a thorough analysis of what makes a dismissive avoidant ex miss you and come back – how often dismissive avoidants come back and why they don’t come back.

 Dismissive avoidants in the initial phases of a break-up